dober-man/xc-re-vk8s/README.md

 * Default Workload Flavor: "Add Item"

 These values are not arbitrary and must be defined appropriately given this deployement model uses our Regional Edges which have finite resources.
-Configure the RE workload flavor as show in the screenshot.
-You have more options when using the Customer Edge exclusively for your vk8s implementation (covered further down)
+Configure the RE workload flavor as shown in the screenshot.
+You have more options when using the Customer Edge exclusively for your vk8s implementation (covered further down in this article)

 <img width="781" alt="image" src="https://github.com/user-attachments/assets/7a23b89a-8c50-42cb-b274-bd5f8173cdbb">